pypeit/PypeIt/doc/image_proc.rst

 Dark Subtraction
 ----------------

+In addition to readnoise and gain, our instrument-specific :class:`~pypeit.images.detector_container.DetectorContainer` objects also provide the expected dark current; see :ref:`detectors`.
+As of version X.X.X, this tabulated dark current (scaled by the frame exposure time) is *always* subtracted from the observed images.

+Subtraction of dark-current f

 If you have collected dark images and wish to subtract them from your science frames, include them in your :ref:`pypeit_file` and set ``use_darkimage`` to